-Core Courses (18 hours):

-- ECON 503: Economic Analysis for Business Policy - ACCT 800: Financial Reporting and Analysis - BUAD 831: Operations Management and Management Science - FINC 850: Financial Management BLIAD 870: Managing Human Cani - BUAD 870: Managing Human Capital BUAD 880: Marketing Management
+Core Courses (18 hours): ECON 503: Economic Analysis for Business Policy ACCT 800: Financial Reporting and Analysis BUAD 831:

+- Operations Management and Management Science FINC 850: Financial Management

+- BUAD 870: Managing Human Capital

+- BUAD 880: Marketing Management

-The students in the MBA programs (part-time and full-time) may waive up to 12 of the 18 above core credit hours if they have completed two applicable courses in that subject area at the undergraduate level at an AACSB-accredited institution, during the last five years, with grades of B or better in each course and one of those two undergraduate courses is at the intermediate level.
-The students entering the MBA program with a BSBA or equivalent degree from an AACSB-accredited school may substitute additional elective coursework or Core Update seminars for the remaining 6 required hours Thus, the students on this faster track will need to take a minimum of 36 credit hours instead of 48 hours.
+Students in the MBA programs (part-time and full-time) may waive up to 12 of the 18 above core credit hours if they have completed two applicable courses in that subject area at the undergraduate level at an AACSB-accredited institution, during the last five years, with grades of B or better in each course and one of those two undergraduate courses is at the intermediate level.
+The students entering the MBA program with a BSBA or equivalent degree from an AACSB-accredited school may substitute additional elective coursework for the remaining 6 required hours.
+Thus, the students on this faster track will need to take a minimum of 36 credit hours instead of 48 hours.
 Course waivers are not allowed in the EMBA program.